fwanalwenge/dsc-phase-3-project-v2-3/README.md

 ![image](https://github.com/fwanalwenge/dsc-phase-3-project-v2-3/assets/134020486/7fdc1d52-6d5e-41d3-a6d9-a4a122a1e53a)

-- It can be seen that most of the customers are loyal to the Syrialtel company
+- It can be seen that most of the customers are loyal to the SyrialTel company
 - This is because most of the counts are false based on churn rate count

 ![image](https://github.com/fwanalwenge/dsc-phase-3-project-v2-3/assets/134020486/d57a1c17-e46d-4e92-90ed-714cdc472092)

 - There is no much different by people who make international calls in terms of getting international plan.
-- In average there almost same number of people getting international plan from the most international calls and from the ones who do not make oftenly.
+- On average there almost same number of people getting international plan from the most international calls compared to the ones who do not make oftenly.

 ![image](https://github.com/fwanalwenge/dsc-phase-3-project-v2-3/assets/134020486/ce2665fd-bfc4-43a6-98ae-af7cedd46696)